 So lets set that!

-At this point, everthing should work and embedded mermaid in my markdown posts renders properly!
+At this point, everything should work and embedded mermaid in my Markdown posts renders properly!

 I used a few different sources to get things to work for me.
 Please check those out as well to see if they can help you: